Touchstone Talks: Ep 3 - What's Your Number?

 wealth management industry going on today.

-being that there's an aging,
+The first being that there's

-advisor population.
+an aging advisor population.

 Right.

-So the average advisor in America
+So the average advisor in America is a 63

-is a 63 year old white male.
+year old white male, right?

 Living a comfortable life